allegro/axion-release-plugin/docs/configuration/tasks.rst

 Atomically run pre-release actions (:doc:`hooks`), create release tag and push it to remote.
 This task is equivalent of running *createRelease* and *pushRelease* in a single run.
 The crucial difference is, *release* task guarantees release & push operations will be called in single task run without other tasks interrupting.
-In case of calling *createRelease* and *pushRelease* vai *dependsOn*, it is up to Gradle to create task execution graph, meaning there is no guarantee of these tasks running exactly one after another.
+In case of calling *createRelease* and *pushRelease* via *dependsOn*, it is up to Gradle to create task execution graph, meaning there is no guarantee of these tasks running exactly one after another.

 createRelease